stackgl/shader-school/exercises/qualifiers/README.md

 # Qualifiers and built-ins

+## Exercise

+Write a function to compute the side lengths of a right triangle, given the angle for one of the sides and the length of the hypotenuse.
+To help you get started, a template file called `sides.glsl` has been created in <a href="/open/qualifiers" target="_blank">the directory for this lesson</a>.

+***

 ## Precision specifiers

 Floating point variables are declared with an optional precision specifier that tells the GPU how many bits to use when representing a variable.
 The types are: